 The Martin Portable Heater is the perfect solution to your heating needs.
-It’s small and compact, but it still packs a punch with 3100 BTU’s of heat.
+It’s small and compact but still packs a punch with 3100 BTUs of heat.

-Plus, it has an adjustable heat control to choose between low, medium, and high settings.
-The metal dish helps focus the heat where you want it and also makes for more efficient heating.
+It has an adjustable heat control to choose between low, medium, and high settings.
+The metal dish helps focus the heat where you want it and makes for more efficient heating.

 You can even use this heater with a 1 lb propane bottle.
 And if the flame goes out, there’s an auto shut-off fuel valve.
-This tent heater also comes with a convenient carry handle and a stable extendable cylinder base for greater stability.
+This tent heater also has a convenient carry handle and a stable extendable cylinder base for better stability.

-The Martin Portable Heater is the perfect solution for heating up your tent.
-It’s easy to use and has all of the features you need in a portable heater.
-Depending on how warm you want it to be, you can adjust it to low, medium, or high heat.
+The Martin Portable Heater is the perfect solution for heating your tent.
+It’s easy to use and has all the features you need in a portable heater.
+You can adjust it to low, medium, or high heat, depending on how warm you want it to be.

-With its simple controls, this heater will make your camping trip much more enjoyable.
-Plus, with its metal dish that helps focus the heat where you want it and large paddle foot base for stability, this heater is sure to keep everyone comfortable.
+This heater’s simple controls will make your camping trip much more enjoyable.
+Plus, this heater will keep everyone comfortable with its metal dish that helps focus the heat where you want it, and its large paddle foot base for stability.

-This efficient portable heater is great for hiking, backpacking, camping, fishing, or whatever nature calls you.
+This efficient portable heater is excellent for hiking, backpacking, camping, fishing, or whatever nature calls you.
 Safety features and portability make this a great little heater.